botfront/botfront/botfront/docs/guide/getting-started/rasa-stack.md

 ### 5. Add a bot response and test your bot

-The last thing to associate a bot response to the `utter_ok` we put in the story.
+Finally, let's create a bot response for the `utter_ok` template we put in the story.

 <video autoplay muted loop width="740" controls>
   <source src="../../videos/core_bot_response.mp4" type="video/mp4">